WojciechMatuszewski/programming-notes/system-design/system-design-interview-insiders-guide-vol1.md

 - Rate limiting services might run in a distributed environment.
 If that is the case, the architecture must take **rate conditions** and **synchronization** issues into account.

-- For resiliency, you might need to make your rate limiter _eventually consistent_ which feels a bit weird to me.
+- For resiliency, you might need to **make your rate limiter _eventually consistent_** which feels a bit weird to me.

 ## Chapter 5: Design consistent hashing

 This chapter is hefty on the theory side but important.

-Consistent hashing algorithms power data/load distribution across many different servers — something we take for granted these days.
+**Consistent hashing algorithms power data/load distribution across many different servers** — something we take for granted these days.

 The chapter touches on the theory behind **_ring buffers_** and their role in load distribution.
 Interestingly, the first, quite sophisticated implementation was insufficient at providing good load distribution.

-The key takeaway is this: consistent hashing allows you to overcome the "celebrity" load problem.
+The key takeaway is this: **consistent hashing allows you to overcome the "celebrity" load problem**.
 The consistent hashing mechanisms are used in various systems, not only databases or load balancers (Discord uses consistent hashing too).

 ## Chapter 6: Design a key-value store